 Having an effective School Council, which involves the whole school, is beneficial to the whole community and also individuals as it gives everyone involved in school a voice.
 It helps our school develop into a caring community where pupils, teachers and parents/carers work in partnership towards shared goals.
 Being in our School Council provides a basis for active learning of important life skills, such as: speaking and listening skills teamwork problem-solving moral reasoning skills self-esteem and self confidence.

 How do you become a School Councillor?

-Candidates for our School Council are elected by members of their class and elections took place in January 2016.
-Votes from the elected Council are then held for the Chairperson, Vice Chairperson, Secretary and Treasurer.
+Candidates for our School Council are elected by members of their class and elections took place every September.

 What makes a good School Councillor?

 A good school council is one that represents the views of all students and gets things done.